allink/allink-core-static/docs/stylesheets/variables.md

 ## How to find your way around

-Since the `_variables.scss` became bigger and bigger, we divided it into modules (shapes, modals, colors, headers, etc.) to make finding what your're looking for easier.
+Since the `_variables.scss` became bigger and bigger, we divided it into modules (grid, modals, colors, headers, etc.) to make finding what your're looking for easier.
 We also implemented a typo logic working with the "=" character.
 That makes it easy-ish to navigate through the file using the find command (`Cmd + F`).

 Let's say we want to tweak our <strong>button</strong> styles: Simply search for `=button` (`=bu` is actually enough alrady).